-- Development of the RSP. - Assumptions for Studies. - Results of Needs Assessments, Solutions Studies and solutions developed through the competitive solution process. - Potential market responses to the needs identified by the ISO in a Needs Assessment or the RSP. - Public Policy Transmission Studies, including the criteria and assumptions for such studies along with Public Policy Solicitations. - Longer-Term Transmission Studies, including review of study's scope, parameters, assumptions and results for such studies.
+- Development of the RSP. - Assumptions for Studies. - Results of Needs Assessments, Solutions Studies and solutions developed through the competitive solution process. - Potential market responses to the needs identified by the ISO in a Needs Assessment or the RSP. - Public Policy Transmission Studies, including the criteria and assumptions for such studies along with Public Policy Solicitations. - Longer-Term Transmission Studies, including review of study's scope, parameters, assumptions and results for such studies, and solutions developed through the competitive solution process.